 seed phrase) in case your smartphone gets lost or broken.

 Here are some mobile wallets you can check out: Coinbase, Jaxx, Copay, Coinomi, Mycelium.

 The first type of software wallet we will discuss is for desktops.
 Using your laptop or computer, you can

 download the software to your device and send your tokens to it.
 Desktop wallets are only available

 from one computer on which they are downloaded.
 They offer one of the highest levels of security.
-The negative is that if your computer is gets hacked or infected with a virus, you are likely to lose the coins.
+The negative is that if your computer is hacked or infected with a virus, you will likely lose the coins.

 Cold wallets are offline wallets used to store digital coins.
 In cold storage, the crypto

-wallet is stored on a platform that is not connected to the internet.
+wallet is stored on a platform not connected to the internet.
 So it protects the wallet from unauthorized access, cyber hacks, and other vulnerabilities to which a system connected to the internet

 is susceptible.
 For that reason, cold wallets are usually a much safer alternative to storing your